 Clinical Trial Regulation

-The way clinical trials are conducted in the European Union (EU) will undergo a major change when the Clinical Trial Regulation comes into application.
-The Regulation harmonises the assessment and supervision processes for clinical trials throughout the EU, via a Clinical Trials Information System (formerly the EU clinical trial portal and database).
+The way clinical trials are conducted in the European Union (EU) will undergo a major change when the Clinical Trial Regulation (Regulation (EU) No 536/2014) comes into application.
+The Regulation harmonises the assessment and supervision processes for clinical trials throughout the EU, via a Clinical Trials Information System (CTIS, formerly the EU clinical trial portal and database).
 The European Medicines Agency (EMA) will set up and maintain the information system, in collaboration with the Member States and the European Commission.

-The goal of Clinical Trial Regulation EU No. 536/2014 is to create an environment that is favourable to conducting clinical trials in the EU, with the highest standards of safety for participants and increased transparency of trial information.
+The goal of Clinical Trial Regulation is to create an environment that is favourable to conducting clinical trials in the EU, with the highest standards of safety for participants and increased transparency of trial information.
 The Regulation will require:

 - consistent rules for conducting clinical trials throughout the EU;